-Zaanse Schans is the Netherlands in a nutshell: a town of traditional Dutch crafts and architecture, with six windmills, a wooden shoe workshop, a cheese farm and more.
+Zaanse Schans is the Netherlands in a nutshell: a town of traditional Dutch crafts and architecture, with a dozen windmills, a wooden shoe workshop, a cheese farm and more.
 Some think it's an open-air museum, but actually, Zaanse Schans is simply a town full of extraordinarily well-preserved architecture and traditions – one that's capitalized on its authentic atmosphere and added even more typically Dutch phenomena to the mix.
 Yes, Zaanse Schans is a bit touristic, but that's no reason to avoid it – its immersive approach to Dutch traditions it both a fun and informative day trip (and excellent for kids!).

 Note that hours vary by attraction and by season (with more limited hours in fall and winter), so check the Zaanse Schans website for the most timely information.